I Want To...

 Jade Flinn, MSN, RN, CCRN, CNRN

 Jade Flinn is the nurse educator for the Biocontainment Unit.
+As the nurse educator of the BCU, Jade’s role focuses on the BCU’s ability to safely and efficiently activate by maintaining staff specialty training and unit operations.
+She has planned and executed multiple large-scale exercises that drill various aspects of BCU response and activation including transport coordination, clinical care, and incident command communications.
+Jade developed an operational tool, the BCU Readiness Scale and Checklist, to identify activation gaps and published findings that have spurred a greater and clearer focus on the BCU’s high-consequence infectious disease preparedness that inform unit and hospital procedures.
 She has trained in specialty nursing care including critical care and neurosciences since 2012.
-Jade is a teaching center faculty member for the Johns Hopkins Hospital CPR office and delivers ACLS certification classes for a multidisciplinary group of staff ranging from the emergency department, critical care and transport staff.
-She is also a lead in disseminating skills and initiating projects inspired by her training with the Mindful Ethical Practice and Resilience Academy (MEPRA) in an effort to promote meaningful recognition and gratitude and reduce burnout for her nurse peers.
+Jade is a teaching center faculty member for the Johns Hopkins Hospital CPR office and delivers ACLS certification classes for a multidisciplinary group of staff including the emergency department, critical care and transport staff.
+She was also a lead in disseminating skills and initiating projects inspired by her training with the Mindful Ethical Practice and Resilience Academy (MEPRA) in an effort to promote meaningful recognition and gratitude in an effort to address and reduce burnout for her nurse peers.
 She earned her bachelor's degree in nursing from Johns Hopkins University in 2011, and her graduate degree in Leadership in Nursing Education from Notre Dame of Maryland University in 2019.
-Jade has a great interest in the promoting leadership and the collaborative role of nurses whilst in biocontainment as well as emergency response and preparedness.

 Christopher Sulmonte, MHA